— This blog was originally published on International Women’s Day 2018 —

 So what do I call women who are drag queens?

 Drag queens.
 That’s the really easy bit.
 You’ll hear lots of terms bandied about – bio queen, faux queen, female drag queen etc – but all these words do is demean what some drag queens do and indicate that they’re not equal to other drag queens – even though we’re sharing the same stage, doing the same shows, all doing drag.
-I (currently) like the term “femme-bodied drag queens” when having a discussion that requires you to differentiate because it acknowledges that we aren’t simply working with a binary of male and female but there’s a whole big, beautiful spectrum with gender that we need to acknowledge.
+I (currently) like the term “femme-bodied drag queens” when having a discussion that requires you to differentiate because it acknowledges that we aren’t simply working with a binary of male and female but there’s a whole big, beautiful spectrum of gender that we need to acknowledge.

-“To embody a set of cultural constructs historically associated with women, a lot of the time at the comedic expense of women, while excluding women, within a sex-gender system which disproportionately causes violence towards women – especially trans, women of colour & gender nonconforming individuals – is a perfect example of how unapologetically/self-righteously patriarchal, misogynist and even colonial attitudes are freely perpetuated within gay culture.”
+“To embody a set of cultural constructs historically associated with women, a lot of the time at the comedic expense of women, while excluding women, within a sex-gender system which disproportionately causes violence towards women – especially trans, women of colour & gender-nonconforming individuals – is a perfect example of how unapologetically/self-righteously patriarchal, misogynist and even colonial attitudes are freely perpetuated within gay culture.”

 Arguments against women being drag queens

 One argument against women performing as drag queens makes me laugh because it sounds so familiar – just in reverse.
-Back when I was first introduced to the queer activist world at university (many moons ago), there was a lot of debate about drag queens and how they exploited the sexism in our society, copying the world of women for a cheap laugh and particularly co-opting the culture of black and latino women.
+Back when I was first introduced to the queer activist world at university (many moons ago), there was a lot of debate about drag queens and how they exploited the sexism in our society, copying the world of women for a cheap laugh and particularly co-opting the culture of black and Latino women.
 I agree that there are some incredibly sexist and racist drag performers out there (I talk about the difference between progressive and offensive drag below) but for me, feminism was never about holding onto the social constructs that we identify as ‘female’ and not letting anyone else touch them.
 If someone who doesn’t identify as a woman wants to wear make-up, dresses and heels, I’m all for it.
 But to then be told that me performing as a drag queen co-opts gay male culture is laughable.
 Exactly who were you pretending to be in the first place?
 It’s also interesting that it’s specifically the culture of gay men is apparently being co-opted.
 Whilst we’ve long used the term LGBT+ to refer to the queer community, it has always been dominated by gay men, while lesbians, bisexuals, trans people and everyone else who fitted under this umbrella term were routinely sidelined.
 So this is not the inclusivity and diversity of queer culture that they seek to protect but the exclusivity of the gay male community – one which is renowned for being incredibly sexist, racist and ableist.
 So why in this day and age would we want to protect something that serves only cis gay men and shuts everyone else out?

 “Yes, drag most definitely is a ‘fuck you’ to toxic masculinity and the male-dominated society but would you look at the gender most of us are portraying?
 FEMALE.
 What type of person inspires our characters/personas?
 WOMEN.
 To discourage women or shut them out of drag CONSCIOUSLY is backwards.”